jariperttunen/FineRoots/README.md

 ## FineRoots

-Produce Lignum xml files from WinRhizo data.
+Produce Lignum XML files from WinRhizo data.

 First, make sure you have both *lignum-core* and *FineRoots* at the same directory level side by side.